micmejia/bible-dump/NKJV/Isaiah/Isa 46.md

 "Listen to Me, you stubborn-hearted, Who _are_ far from righteousness:

 ###### 13
-I bring My righteousness near, it shall not be far off; My salvation shall not [^c]linger.
+I bring My righteousness near, it shall not be far off; My salvation shall not linger.
 And I will place salvation in Zion, For Israel My glory.